-Mr. Faust Mr. Fesm ire Mr. Gregory
+Mr. Faust Mr. Weniger Mr. Gregory

-Mr. Nash Mr. Wentzell Mr. Lee Mr. O lsen
+Mr. Nash Mr. Wentzell Mr. Pharris Mr. Olsen

-Miss Mc Innis Mr. Mot ffett Mr. Lambuth
+Mrs. Patton Mr. Moffett

 The aim of the courses in science is to give the student a mastery of the fundamental knowledge in the different fields and a scientific attitude toward the problems of life.
 Science studies the facts which form the background of human experience.
 It includes physical science, the study of the inanimate aspects of the world; biological science, the characteristics of life in all its forms; mathematics, the principles underlying the valid deduction of conclusions.
 In general, science is concerned with the physical and biological aspects of the universe in their relation to man.